ScarlettSun9/scarlettsun9.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-> After all, tomorrow is another day.
+> Mastering others is strength, mastering yourself is true power.
+> by *Lao Tzu*

-This is a garden to share my thoughts.
+This is a world to share my thoughts.
 If you think the content here is interesting or useful, that would be my pleasure.

-I used to make the website academic, but that is too serious for a cozy personal website.
+I used to make the website academic, but that is too serious for a personal website.
 So if you want to know my basic information, just click [here](https://www.linkedin.com/in/scarlett-sun-0935a7239/).

 BTW, if you find the names are different or confusing, don't worry.
 They denote to the same person.